C-bowman/inference-tools/docs/source/gp_tools.rst

 Bounded global optimisation using gaussian-process regression has been implemented through the GpOptimiser class.
 This algorithm, often referred to as "Bayesian optimisation" specifically suited to problems where a single evaluation of the function which is to be maximised is very expensive, such that the total number of evaluations must be minimised.

-A demonstration of how to use the GpOptimiser class can be found in ``/demos/GpOptimiser_demo.py``

 .. autoclass:: inference.gp_tools.GpOptimiser
    :members: search_for_maximum, add_evaluation